sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 this focused specialization:

 * You learn one power from this discipline.
 This power does not count against your number of powers known.
-* Once per long rest you can manifest a power you know from this discipline without expending points from your reservoir as long as that powerís level doesnít exceed your current power rating.
+* Once per long rest you can manifest a power you know from this discipline without expending points from your reservoir as long as that power√≠s level doesn√≠t exceed your current power rating.
 You must still expend points for any surge options you wish to apply.

 ###### Unassailable Ego